flipperdevices/flipperzero-firmware/ReadMe.md

 ```

 ### Flash firmware to device via USB
-Before you need install `dfu-util` on your mac:
+Before you need to install `dfu-util` on your mac:
 ```
 brew install dfu-util
 ```
-Then you need build firmware code via `make` command and then you can flash on your Flipper:
+Then you need to build firmware code via `make` command and then you can flash on your Flipper:
 ```
 dfu-util -a 0 -D firmware/.obj/f7/firmware.dfu
 ```